lxc/incus/doc/installing.md

 ## Manage access to Incus

 Access control for Incus is based on group membership.
-The root user and all members of the `lxd` group can interact with the local daemon.
+The root user and all members of the `incus-admin` group can interact with the local daemon.
 See {ref}`security-daemon-access` for more information.

-If the `lxd` group is missing on your system, create it and restart the Incus daemon.
+If the `incus-admin` group is missing on your system, create it and restart the Incus daemon.
 You can then add trusted users to the group.
 Anyone added to this group will have full control over Incus.

-Because group membership is normally only applied at login, you might need to either re-open your user session or use the `newgrp lxd` command in the shell you're using to talk to Incus.
+Because group membership is normally only applied at login, you might need to either re-open your user session or use the `newgrp incus-admin` command in the shell you're using to talk to Incus.

 ````{important}
 % Include content from [../README.md](../README.md)